-- If you have to pay fees to study, you will be sent an invoice for the full tuition fee amount a few weeks before the start of the term. - You will need to pay your fees before registering at the University during orientation week. - The Inbound Team at the IPO and the Finance Department will contact you around two months before the start of the term, asking you to make the full tuition fee payment.
-Information on how to make the payment will be given to you
+Independent study abroad students will be sent an invoice for the full tuition fee amount a few weeks before the start of the term and you will need to pay the fees before registering at the University during orientation week.
+Information on how to make the payment will be given to you.